cathyjf/CapitalisationExperiment/README.md

 When a visitor agreed to take a test, one of four pre-created reading comprehension tests was randomly selected, and it was also randomly chosen whether the text would be in all-lowercase or normally capitalised.
-Each visitors was allowed to take up to two tests, but could also stop after taking one.
+Each visitor was allowed to take up to two tests, but could also stop after taking one.
 If a visitor decided to take a second test, it would not be the same reading comprehension sample.